Skip to main content

 Running the Workflow

-The workflow’s final output is automatically determined by the last executed step in the dependency graph.
+The workflow’s final output is determined by the last executed step in the dependency graph.
 To run the workflow and receive directly the final output, use the collect() method:

 result = await workflow().collect()

-However, you can also stream all events as they happen:
+Or stream all events as they happen:

 async for event in workflow():